prisma-collective/docs/docs/Methodologies/process-infrastructuring/developer-enrolment.md

 7. Confirm attendance, duration, participation requirements and health preferences
 8. Initiation into participation-as-content-creation practice

-[^1]: Instrumenting is the development of tooling and teams as means to reaching a given systems-evolution end.
+[^1]: Instrumenting is developing tooling and teams as means to reaching a given systems-evolution end.